Top Boom Lift Brands and Aerial Manufacturers

 Aerial lift certification training is an OSHA requirement, regardless of which aerial lift brand you select.
 So, if you intend to purchase an aerial lift, you need to provide your employees with appropriate training.
 That way, you can ensure your aerial lift operators are in compliance with OSHA standards.
 Also, you can verify that these operators can safely drive an aerial lift and limit their risk of lift accidents, injuries, and fatalities.

-To safely operate aerial lifts, your workers also need OSHA-compliant aerial lift certification.
+To safely operate aerial lifts and scissor lifts, your workers also need OSHA-compliant aerial lift certification.
 Learn more about how to get aerial lift certification at ALC.
 We’re the #1 online provider of fast, easy, one-hour training.
 If you’re ready to elevate and improve your aerial lift safety program, sign up with AerialLiftCertification.com today.

 We can provide additional details about our certification training programs for aerial lift operators.
 For more information or to enroll your workers in any of our programs, please contact us online or call us today at (888) 278-8896.